libsdl-org/SDL_shader_tools/docs/README-SDL_gpu.md

 ## What does the shader language look like?

-Current discussion and examples are in [the shader syntax megathread](https://github.com/icculus/SDL_shader_tools/issues/3), And you can examine [the Shader Language Quickstart document](README-shader-language-quickstart.md), too.
+And you can examine [the Shader Language Quickstart document](README-shader-language-quickstart.md), and see some example code at the start of the [the shader syntax megathread discussion](https://github.com/icculus/SDL_shader_tools/issues/3),

 Mostly, it looks a lot like GLSL/HLSL with some footguns removed and some (mostly optional!) better syntax alternatives.